kodecocodes/i9t/swift-2/swift-2.markdown

 1. Create an extension for `StringValidator`
 2. Define the default implementation for `func validate(string: String) -> (valid: Bool,
   errors: [StringValidationError])`
-3. Create a mutable array to hold any errors that might occur
+3. Create a mutable array to hold any errors that might be thrown
-4. Iterate over each rule that the validator has
+4. Iterate over each of the the validator's rules
 5. Specify a `do` block as you will be catching errors if they are thrown
 6. Execute `validate(string:)` for each rule, note that you must precede the call with `try` as this method can throw
 7. Catch any errors of the type `StringValidationError`
 8. Capture the error in your `errors` array
-9. If some error other than `StringValidationError` is thrown, crash with a message including what error occurred.
+9. If some error other than `StringValidationError` is thrown, crash with a message including which error occurred.
 This is optional depending on your API design.
 In this case it would be a developer error that this occurred and it is best to be aware of it as soon as possible, crashes are a simple way to make that obvious.
 In production code you may prefer to log the error and move on as long as doing so would not put your application in an unstable state.
-10. Return the resultant tuple, if there are no errors then validation passed, include the array of errors even if empty.
+10. Return the resultant tuple.
+If there are no errors validation passed, return the array of errors even if empty.

 Excellent!
 Now any and every `StringValidator` that you implement will have this method by default so that you do not need to copy/paste it in everywhere.
 Time to implement your very first `StringValidationRule`, starting with the first error type `.MustStartWith`.